 Solution Focused Approach in Class.

-The blogs you read here are also posted on Blogger
+The blogs you read here are also posted on Blogger and some published on Medium - ella de jong

 Feeling empowered, even for a short moment, shines a bright light on your possibilities and opportunities.
 Mind opening moments ... for you(th).